RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

    - Transformation techniques (differencing, log transformation) provided limited improvement in making the data more amenable to modeling.

 2. **Multi-Step forecasting**:
    - The direct multi-step approach using MultiOutputRegressor introduced model complexity and training requirements.
+Without this approach, it wouldn't have been possible to leverage multivariate forecasting of XGBoost, using true historical data.
    - Error propagation in long-horizon forecasts remains problematic, with accuracy degrading significantly beyond 14 days.

 3. **Feature engineering at scale**: